frostime/sy-query-view/README.md

 ​![image](assets/image-20241206190618-bb58ls6.png)​

-😃 In addition, if the node in the relation diagram corresponds to a SiYuan content block, it can be **hovered to display content** and **clicked to jump** to the corresponding document.
+> 😃 If the node in the relation diagram corresponds to a SiYuan content block, it can be **hovered to display content** and **clicked to jump** to the corresponding document.

 ​![image](assets/image-20241206190600-fu09ywo.png)​